mferuscomelo/mit-futuremakers/README.md

 [Here is a list of all projects that I worked on during this program](#all-projects)

+The last two weeks were a create-a-thon for which my team developed an app to aid the visually impaired in finding objects using object detection and speech recognition.
+More information on the project as well as the source code can be found here: [https://github.com/mferuscomelo/ai-spy](https://github.com/mferuscomelo/ai-spy)

 ### July 2021
 |           Mon          |           Tue          |           Wed          |           Thu          |           Fri          |Sat |Sun |
 |:----------------------:|:----------------------:|:----------------------:|:----------------------:|:----------------------:|:--:|:--:|